sufyaniitk/notes-on-proofwriting/N12_Induction.md

 (Completion) Consider $k - 1$.
 If $k = 2n$, then $k - 1$ = $2(n-1) + 1$.
 If $k = 2n + 1$, then $k - 1 = 2n$.
 Thus Euclid's Lemma holds for $k-1$ $\square$

 And that does it.
-It is impossible for us to hav left out any integer (think about why this is true).
+It is impossible for us to have left out any integer (think about why this is true).
 I list this as an exotic example because of the subcase division and the two base cases.

 ---